 Note that the ordinary rate of pay is not the award rate.
 See ‘Wage Rates’ above for more detail.

 Is maintenance work included in the Scheme?

 Yes.
 Maintenance work is also covered by this Scheme.
 Many employers think that we only cover construction work.

 Do I include workers employed under the temporary skilled migration (subclass 457) program or the temporary skill shortage (TSS) visa program?

 Yes.
-Workers employed under the “457” program should be included on Quarterly Returns.
+Workers employed under the above programs should be included on Quarterly Returns.

 How do I Register?